dosunounodev/dosunounodev/README.md

-<h1 align="center">Hi 👋, I'm Tincho</h1>
+# Hi 👋, I'm Tincho
-<h2 align="center">A frontend dev 👨‍💻 from Argentina 🇦🇷</h3>
+### A frontend dev 👨‍💻 from Argentina 🇦🇷
+<br/

 ## 🤓 What I'm doing now?
-I'm currently working as a React Frontend dev and also freelance making apps and websites.
-I also work with other frameworks, cms and techs (Bootstrap5, Wordpress, PUG, SASS, JS Vanilla...)
+I'm currently working as a React Frontend dev and also freelance making apps and websites. <br/>I also work with other frameworks, cms and techs (Bootstrap5, Wordpress, PUG, SASS, JS Vanilla...)

 ## 🤖 My technical skills:

 ### React :
-- React JS +Hooks +Redux
+- React JS
+- Hooks
+- Redux
 - Styled-components
 - React-Router
 - Axios, Leaflet